nf-core/proteinfold/docs/output.md

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and predicts protein structures using the following methods:

 - [AlphaFold2](https://github.com/deepmind/alphafold)
-- [ColabFold](https://github.com/sokrypton/ColabFold) - MMseqs2 API server followed by ColabFold
-- [ColabFold](https://github.com/sokrypton/ColabFold) - MMseqs2 local search followed by ColabFold
+- [ColabFold](https://github.com/sokrypton/ColabFold) - MMseqs2 (API server or local search) followed by ColabFold

 See main [README.md](https://github.com/nf-core/proteinfold/blob/master/README.md) for a condensed overview of the steps in the pipeline, and the bioinformatics tools used at each step.